d3zd3z/threatutil/sensor.md

 ## Overview

-This document describes a threat model for a sensor device, running an application on top of Zephyr.
+This document describes a threat model for a sensor/actuator device, running an application on top of Zephyr.
 This device consists of an MCU (such as an STM32L or NXP K64F type device) connected to an SPI sensor reporting something such as temperature.
 The device reports this data to a service over the LWM2M protocol over a wireless interface to a gateway or cloud service.

+Some of these aspects can be exchanged to produce very similar models.
+For example, a gpio interface device instead of an SPI interface would be able to use this mode.

 This first diagram gives a simple overview of this sensor device, along with how information flows from one part of the system to